stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.3.12 `SubmitSharesExtended` (Client -> Server)

 Only relevant for extended channels.
-The message is the same as `SubmitShares`, with the following additional field:
+The message is the same as `SubmitSharesStandard`, with the following additional field:

 | Field Name                              | Data Type | Description                                                                                                                                                                                                                                                                                |
 |-----------------------------------------| --------- |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|